ccmucdenver/ccm-docs/docs/intro.md

 Other nodes, called **compute nodes** are connected to the outside through the head node.
 You do not work on the compute nodes directly, but submit your work through a **batch scheduler**, which is a program that distributes the work between the compute nodes.
-Cluster can have also **storage nodes**, which are computers that specialize in storing files.
+Cluster can have also **storage nodes**, which specialize in storing files.
 Normally you see the same files on all nodes.

 ## How do I work on a cluster?